 Criminals are constantly working on new techniques to scam individuals.
 Anyone can become a victim at any time.
 However, if you know what to look out for and remain vigilant, the chances of you falling victim to a scam rapidly decrease.

 In addition, if you are seeking to recover your funds, you can contact MyChargeBack.
-We are an American fund recovery firm specializing in complex dispute resolution.
+We are an American financial services firm specializing in complex dispute resolution.
 Working with over 800 banks worldwide, we have assisted clients on every continent recover millions of dollars in assets that they thought they lost for good.